1. Resource Library

 The PCI SSC was established in 2006 when five of the major credit card brands—Visa, Mastercard, American Express, Discover, and Japan Credit Bureau—came together to create global standards for how companies should manage credit card data.
 Prior to this, each of the card brands kept their own separate sets of requirements.

-The PCI Data Security Standards—what PCI DSS stands for—are the rules established to govern how businesses manage cardholder data to ensure secure payment processing.
+The PCI Data Security Standards (PCI DSS) are the rules established to govern how businesses manage cardholder data to ensure secure payment processing.
 These are updated every three years.
 Rather than the PCI SSC, it’s the card brands and acquiring banks who handle enforcing PCI compliance.

-The most recent version of the standards is PCI DSS v4.0.
-(Click here for a full list of what’s new.)
+As of this article’s publication date, the most recent version of the standards is PCI DSS v4.0.
 This version looks to:

 • Meet the evolving security needs of the payment industry